-- (46) "Pump" means any facility, device, equipment, materials, or method used to obtain water from a well. - (47) "Recharge" means the amount of water that infiltrates to the water table of an aquifer. - (48) "Registrant" means a person required to submit an application for registration. - (49) "Registration" means a well owner providing certain information about a well to the District, as more particularly described under Section 3. - (50) "Retail public utility" means any person, corporation, public utility, water supply or sewer service corporation, municipality, political subdivision or agency operating, maintaining, or controlling in this state facilities for providing potable water service or raw water service, or both, for compensation. - (51) "Rule" or "Rules" means a rule or rules of the District compiled in this document, as supplemented or amended from time to time, and any rule adopted to implement these rules. - (52) "Spacing requirement" means a minimum well spacing requirement established under Rules 4.3 and 4.4. - (53) "Subsidence" means the lowering in elevation of the surface of the land caused by the withdrawal of groundwater. - "Substantially alter" with respect to the size or capacity of a well means to increase the inside diameter of the pump discharge column pipe size of the well, the size of the pump on the well, or the maximum designed production capacity of the well, unless the well as altered has a maximum designed production capacity of 17.36 gpm or less. - (55) "TCEQ" means the Texas Commission on Environmental Quality.
+- (60) days out of the year.
+Without excluding other meanings of the terms "individual" or "served," an individual shall be deemed to be served by a water system if he lives in, uses as his place of employment, or works in a place to which drinking water is supplied from the system. - (47)(49) "Pump" means any facility, device, equipment, materials, or method used to obtain water from a well. - (48)(50) "Recharge" means the amount of water that infiltrates to the water table of an aquifer. - (49)(51) "Registrant" means a person required to submit an application for registration. - (50)(52) "Registration" means a well owner providing certain information about a well to the District or an authorization that a well owner applies for from the District to engage in certain activities related to a well, as more particularly described under Section 3. - (51)(53) "Retail public utility" means any person, corporation, public utility, water supply or sewer service corporation, municipality, political subdivision or agency operating, maintaining, or controlling in this state facilities for providing potable water service or raw water service, or both, for compensation. - (52)(54) "Rule" or "Rules" means a rule or rules of the District compiled in this document, as supplemented or amended from time to time, and any rule adopted to implement these rules. - (53)(55) "Spacing requirement" means a minimum well spacing requirement established under Rules 4.3 and 4.4. - (54)(56) "Subsidence" means the lowering in elevation of the surface of the land caused by the withdrawal of groundwater. - "Substantially alter" with respect to the size or capacity of a well means to increase the inside diameter of the pump discharge column pipe size of the well, the size of the pump on the well, or the maximum designed production capacity of the well as equipped in gallons per minute to a level that is higher than the maximum capacity set forth in the approved well registration for the well, unless the well both before and after the alteration as altered has a maximum designed production capacity of 17.36 gpm or less. - (56)(58) "TCEQ" means the Texas Commission on Environmental Quality. - (57)(59) "Tract" means a surface estate plat, surface estate deed, or other legally recognized surface estate property configuration recorded in the deed records of the county in which the property is located as one or more contiguous parcels of land under the ownership or lease of a single entity, such as a corporation, partnership or trust, or an individual or individuals holding as joint owners, joint lessees, or tenants in common. - (58)(60) "Transfer" means a change in a registration or permit as follows, except that the term